bytekast/diffho/README.md

 ### GraalVM

-This project can use [GraalVM](https://www.graalvm.org/) to compile a simple [Scala](https://www.scala-lang.org/) project into a single **native executable file**.
+This project can use [GraalVM](https://www.graalvm.org/) to compile the tool into a single **native executable file**.
 As a result, the application can run without Java/JVM installed in the target machine.

 The command below will download all of the project and build dependencies including the GraalVM SDK and will create a native executable file named `diffho` in the `build/graal` directory.